 Homemade Greek Salad Dressing is tangy, easy to make, and delicious drizzled over a Greek salad with tomatoes, cucumbers, Kalamata olives, onions, and Feta!

-Homemade salad dressings are always a hit when I share them on Five Heart Home, and while perusing the ones I’ve already posted, I realized that there was a big ol’ hole where a nice Greek Salad Dressing should be!
+Homemade salad dressings are always a hit when I share them on Five Heart Home.
+However, while perusing the ones I’ve already posted, I realized that there was a big ol’ hole where a nice Greek Salad Dressing should be!
 So I decided to remedy that today by sharing my favorite recipe for homemade Greek dressing that’s zippy, zesty, and loaded with flavor.

 In recent years, I’ve developed an affinity for Mediterranean food that sometimes feels like a betrayal to my Tex-Mex loving identity.
 But that’s okay…where there is queso, there’s also room for hummus (and sometimes even Tex-Mex-inspired hummus).😜 I’ve realized that not only is Mediterranean food indescribably delicious, but it’s also one of the healthier cuisine options out there.
 And so with each passing year, I incorporate more and more Mediterranean recipes into my repertoire.

 And one of my favorites is (surprise!!!) a traditional Greek salad!
 You know the kind I’m talking about…a bed of salad greens generously topped with crunchy cucumbers, juicy tomatoes, briny Kalamata olives and creamy crumbles of Feta cheese.
 Of course, there are often thin slivers of raw red onion on Greek salads as well.
 But while I include those in my styled salad photos, y’all know I pick them off before eating said salad.😬